 The Artists in Schools program is sponsored by the Arts Council of Fayetteville/Cumberland County with support from Cumberland County Public Schools, the City of Fayetteville, the County of Cumberland, the North Carolina Arts Council, a division of the Department of Natural & Cultural Resources, and private contributions from businesses and individuals.

-This Directory is a tool of the Arts Council's Artist in Schools Grant Program.
-All programs, fees and other information provided in the Directory apply to and are intended for the sole use of eligible Cumberland County, Fort Bragg and private schools.
+The AIS Directory is a tool of the Arts Council's Artist in Schools Program.
+All program fees and information provided in the Directory are applicable to eligible schools located in Cumberland County and Fort Bragg ONLY.

 Artist Residencies – Residencies may vary depending on the needs of the school but generally last one to two weeks.
-During that time the artist will work with a minimum of two and an maximum of five classes per day – sometimes in a single grade level.
+During that time, the artist will work with a minimum of two and a maximum of five classes per day – sometimes in a single grade level.
 A residency should be an ongoing relationship with the same students each day.
 The artist is expected to coordinate with the curriculum objectives of the teacher or school.

-Assembly Performances & Workshops – Assembly Performances and Workshops may vary depending on the needs of the school but usually consist of one or more performances, approximately an hour long for multiple classes of students.
+Assembly Performances - Assembly Performances vary depending on the needs of the school but usually consist of one or more performances, approximately an hour long for multiple classes of students.